 Fighting for Freedom of Expression

 American freedoms enshrined in the First Amendment have inspired many truth-tellers around the world to seek the light of democracy in dark corners of the world.
 The Founding Fathers’ ideas were ready-made for universal consumptions.

 “Until 2015, I was able to go back and forth to Turkey, and whenever I came back to America, I could immediately tell the difference in freedom of speech,” Enes said.
 “I remember asking my American friends back then ‘Okay, so if you say something critical about the government here, you won’t go to jail?’
 ‘Why would you go to jail?’ they asked.
 ‘Just because you criticize the government or you’re criticizing someone from the government?’
 And I said, ‘that’s what happens in Turkey.’
 ‘No, that’s not what happens, here, in America,’ they told me.
 I said, ‘Okay, this is a whole different world to me, I gotta get used to this.’”

-Kanter revealed that free speech in America felt amazing because “here, you're not scared to talk about what's important; you are not afraid to speak your mind.”
+Kanter revealed that free speech in America felt amazing because “here, you’re not scared to talk about what’s important; you are not afraid to speak your mind.”
 In Turkey, Kanter said, “You are always under pressure.
-If I say something, the next day the police are gonna show up at my house and they're gonna take me away.
+If I say something, the next day the police is gonna show up at my house and they’re gonna take me away.
 Or if you criticize the government, they can retaliate at your parents.
-Or if you say something against the government, they will make it look like you're against your country.”
+Or if you say something against the government, they will make it look like you’re against your country.”

 Seeing how freely American people talk about politics, Enes started watching CNN, FOX, and CNBC, where journalists and pundits often had critical views of the government.